Tochemey/goakt/changelogs/unreleased.md

 - **etcd discovery validates `Timeout`**.
 A zero `Timeout` is now rejected at validation instead of failing every request at runtime, in line with `DialTimeout` and `TTL`.

+- **A wildcard bind address listens on every interface** ([#1374](https://github.com/Tochemey/goakt/issues/1374)). `remote.NewConfig("0.0.0.0", port)` used to bind the remoting server to one guessed private IP, so connections through loopback or any other interface were refused, and start failed on a host with no private or public address.
+The remoting server now listens on the wildcard as configured, `::` is accepted and serves IPv4 and IPv6 peers, and a host with no other address advertises loopback.
+What peers are told is unchanged: `ActorSystem.Host()`, actor addresses and cluster membership keep advertising the first private IP, and cluster gossip and the registry keep binding it.
+Bind to a concrete IP to listen on one interface only.

 ## ⚠️ Behavior Changes

 - **mDNS discovery rebuilt on `hashicorp/mdns`** ([#1368](https://github.com/Tochemey/goakt/issues/1368)).
 Each node registers its own instance name and carries the cluster name in its TXT record; configuration is unchanged.
 Nodes on the old and the new provider do not discover each other, so upgrade an mDNS cluster with a full stop and restart rather than a rolling upgrade.
 Peers learn one IPv4 address and, with `IPv6` set, one IPv6 address per node; IPv6-only networks are not supported.